apache/beam/learning/tour-of-beam/learning-content/final-challenge/final-challenge-1/description.md

 -->
 ### Final challenge 1

 You’re given a csv file with purchase transactions.
-Write a Beam pipeline to prepare a send report every 30 seconds.
+Write a Beam pipeline to prepare a report every 30 seconds.
 The report needs to be created only for transactions where quantity is more than 20.

-Report should consist of two files named "**price more than 10**" and "**price less than 10**":
+Report should consist of two files named "**price_more_than_10.txt**" and "**price_less_than_10.txt**":

 * Total transactions amount grouped by **ProductNo** for products with **price** greater than 10
 * Total transactions amount grouped by **ProductNo** for products with **price** less than 10

+Example rows from input file:

 | TransactionNo | Date      | ProductNo | ProductName                         | Price | Quantity | CustomerNo | Country        |
 |---------------|-----------|-----------|-------------------------------------|-------|----------|------------|----------------|